 The senior market contains people already in retirement, soon to be retired or retiring in the next 10 to 20 years.
 They have experienced the loss of a close relationship either family or friend.
 They have experienced the loss of retirement savings due to market volatility.

 These are the people that lost thousands of dollars in 2008, saw gains up until 2019 and it’s been a roller-coaster ever since.
 People are looking for alternatives to keep their retirement savings and if you are not talking about it…you’re leaving money on the table.

-We should be asking questions that get people thinking about what would happen if a Long-Term Care event took place and how that affects retirement savings.
+We should be asking questions by using a Fact Finder that get people thinking about what would happen if a Long-Term Care event took place and how that affects retirement savings.
 How an unplanned for unexpected death will affect their savings.